zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 ## Outline
 ### Part 1 - Navigating the Command Line
-1. Installation of required tool/software: \
-   a.
-Window Subsystem for Linux (Window user only) \
+1. Installation of Window Subsystem for Linux (Window user only) \
-   b.
-Ubuntu \
+2. Installation of Ubuntu \
-   c.
-Miniconda3
+3. Installation of Miniconda3 \
-3. Getting Familiar with the Command Line
+4. Getting Familiar with the Command Line

 ### Part 2 - Quality check of sequences
 1. Installation of required tools: \